 Our Cypress wooden stand provides the perfect way to hang any of our Mexican (double, Queen, King or resort) hammocks.

-To ensure maximum durability we are also provide a hammock stand cover.
+To ensure maximum durability we also provide a hammock stand cover.
 This prolongs the Cypress stands life by many years through protecting the timber from the elements (sun, wind & rain).

 The Hammocks Australia Cypress stand will create a standout feature in your outdoor setting.
 Sure to draw the eye and attraction attention.